peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 * `static java.util.List<NamedAddress> ParseAddresses​(java.lang.String addressValue)`<br>
  Generates a list of NamedAddress objects from a comma-separated list of addresses.
+* `java.lang.String ToDisplayString()`<br>
+ Converts this named-address object to a text string intended for display to end users.
+* `static java.lang.String ToDisplayString​(java.util.List<NamedAddress> addresses)`<br>
+ Generates a string containing the display names and email addresses of the given named-address objects, separated by commas.
+* `static java.lang.String ToDisplayStringShort​(java.util.List<NamedAddress> addresses)`<br>
+ Generates a string containing the display names of the given named-address objects, separated by commas.
 * `java.lang.String toString()`<br>
  Converts this object to a text string.